Charity Event seeks Musicians

 We have moved virtually all of the old content to this new site, including all original articles, working web links, and most of the galleries.
 However, the information in the falmusic Directory was all over ten years out of date, so that was not carried over.

-For those who contributed articles and gigs you will be able to login with the same username that you had on falmusic – (contact us if you have difficulty or no longer have the same email for password reset)
+For those who contributed articles and gigs you will be able to login with the same username that you had on falmusic – you will need to contact us to reactivate your account as most are disabled to reduce hack attempts, or if you have difficulty or no longer have the same email for password reset)

 The original site had a long established gig list, and we have similar facilities on this new site, though keeping it up to date will depend on your continued input as contributors since TiGeR (writer and co-founder) sadly died in 2019, and I rarely get into town these days.